How Long Does a Shikibuton Take to Break In (and How to Speed It Up)?

 The foundation underneath

 The surface under your mattress matters as much as the mattress itself.
 A shikibuton on dense, traditional tatami will feel a little firmer than the same mattress on slightly flexible wood slats, and both will feel different than one placed directly on a hard floor.
-Using breathable foundations such as tatami or bed rugs instead of a flat, sealed surface also helps the fibers dry out each day, which supports a healthier long-term break-in rather than damp compaction.

 How to Speed Up Shikibuton Break-In (Without Damaging It)